How did all of this start?

 What the Program is accomplishing

-Since 2002, more than 40 “heritage heroes” have been commemorated by plaques at residences, businesses, and other properties throughout Cabbagetown, and the Program has evolved to adopt a second commemorative role, recognizing the many other “heroes” pioneers in various fields - and their fascinating and inspiring stories of energy, imagination and fortitude.
-These stories will become part of a social history document which will trace the historical periods in the development of Cabbagetown, from the Colonial Period (1788 - ca 1870), the First Development Period (1870 - 1900), the Consolidation Period (1900 - 1930), the Period of Decline and Urban Renewal (1930 - 1970) to Preservation and Gentrification (1970 - Present).
+Since 2002, more than 50 “heritage heroes” have been commemorated by plaques at residences, businesses, and other properties throughout Cabbagetown, and the Program has evolved to adopt a second commemorative role, recognizing the many other “heroes” – pioneers in various fields – and their fascinating and inspiring stories of energy, imagination and fortitude.
+These stories have become part of a social history short book we have published entitled Adversity, Resilience, Prosperity which traces 70 years of changes in the social tapestry of neighbourhoods in Cabbagetown from the 1940s.

 We have installed an Orientation Directory in Riverdale Park West.
 Offering an informative overview of the Program, the Directory serves as a heritage resource and educational complement to the many existing walking tours of Cabbagetown.